 Terence Hoyt earned an MA in Economics from Fordham University in 1984, and a PhD in Philosophy fromTulane University in 2000.
 Between 1993 and 2012, I lived in New Orleans.
 Earlier on, I lived in Paris and Berlin for one year each.
 In 2012, after teaching philosophy for 15 years I returned to school to earn an MSW and then returned to upstate New York where I grew up.

 My hope is for this site to increase understanding of the American political-economic system.
 I believe that the brighest among us do not adequately understand or appreciate American civilization.
 Too many among us take "the system" for granted, focus on a particular "cause" and then ignore what would keep our political-economy running well.
 I take the position that this problem needs to be viewed as a crisis of philosophy.
 It was good political philosophy that was responsible for our system and it is dysfunctional political philosophy that influences many activists to take stances undermine our economic as well as moral-spiritual well being.
-We can say without exagerration that we are in a period of intellectual, moral and spiritual crisis.
-This crisis is both cause and effect of a misunderstanding of the basic purpose of America's political system and a manipulation of this confusion by the usual suspects.
-With Plato, we are concerned that unless sober philosopher-types get involved in the daily affairs of public life, there will be no end to troubles.
-It is time to go back to the cave!
+As of January 2017, we are in a crisis involving an unholy alliance between philosophical extremism and the usual suspects: the few who would manipulate the many to gain more wealth, power and privilege.
+With Plato, I believe that unless sober philosopher-types get involved in the daily affairs of public life, there will be no end to troubles.
+It is time for public intellectuals as well as academics in the humanities and social sciences to go back to the cave!